What are Benign Lesions

 Selection of the appropriate excision code is determined by three parameters: location, maximum excised diameter (which includes the margin), and lesion type (ie, benign or malignant).
 When there is a prior biopsy showing malignancy, the excision can be coded as malignant at the time of surgery (11600-11646).
 In addition, if the lesion is not clearly benign or malignant, coding and billing should be delayed until the pathology has been confirmed.

-One Thought to “Benign vs Malignant Lesion Coding guide”
+1 thought on “Benign vs Malignant Lesion Coding guide”